matthew-k-james/toy_app/README.md

 4. Shut down and re-open your command line and re-run command 2 to check it's worked correctly.
 5. Use the 'heroku login' command and enter your credentials
 6. Link your cloned repo and heroku using command 'heroku git:remote -a mysterious-brushlands-79943'
-7. heroku run rake db:migrate
-6. Then push your code to heroku using 'git push heroku master' https://mysterious-brushlands-79943.herokuapp.com
+7. Then push your code to heroku using 'git push heroku master' after you have pushed your code to your git master.
+8. Log in to heroku and open up the app at https://mysterious-brushlands-79943.herokuapp.com
+8. To pass the data model to heroku use command 'heroku run rake db:migrate' after you have pushed the code.